You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 If you have long term diarrhea, my account of the effect of Metronidazol may be of interest to you.

 Background: I got Tetanus on August 15, 2004.
-The ER diagnosed me as Paranoid because I was screaming from muscle contractions they couldn’t see: the site of the injury wasn’t swollen.
+It took six weeks for the “locking” muscle contractions to begin.
+The ER diagnosed me as Paranoid because I was screaming from muscle contractions they couldn’t see: the site of the injury wasn’t even swollen.
 The deciding factor for the ER was hospital records: several years earlier I had tried to kill myself while protesting abuse by IRS.
 A letter I’d written was pinned to me when I was taken unconscious from my exhaust filled car to the ER where I was revived and my “profound B12 deficiency” was discovered.
 Upon regaining consciousness I was taken to the psych ward where, because of protesting IRS, I was labeled Paranoid.
 Thus, more than a decade later the hospital referred to its records rather than my symptoms and “diagnosed” me as paranoid.
 Luckily they gave me some antibiotic, to humor me, as they put it.

 US News & World Report used some of my IRS experience in a piece they ran ~ Read the US News piece.